Rexcrazy804/Zaphkiel/README.md

 `pkgs.symlinkJoin` :D

-I also extend my gratitude to [notAShelf](https://github.com/NotAShelf) for being the inspiration for this readme and for the developing the hjem nixos module
+I also extend my gratitude to [notAShelf](https://github.com/NotAShelf) for being the inspiration for this readme and for developing the hjem nixos module

-I have the thank both the AnAnimeGameLauncher and Hyprland discord communities for all the help I've received and continue to receive.
+I have to thank both the AnAnimeGameLauncher and Hyprland discord communities for all the help I've received and continue to receive.

 Lastly, I have to to thank the nix community for their efforts in